 In some cases, the MySQL server ended up scanning all binary logs whenever a replica connected with the new auto-position protocol, or during crash recovery, to initialize the global variables GTID_PURGED and GTID_EXECUTED.
 Opening the binary logs is required to read the previous_gtid_events present at the beginning of the binary log.
 In fb-mysql, we fixed these issues by changing the format of binary log index file to include previous_gtid_event corresponding to each binary log file name.
 Fb-mysql uses the previous_gtid_events present in binary log index file instead of opening the binary logs directly thus improving performance.

 GTID is a powerful feature that simplifies many replication complexities.
-For example, we identified multi-threaded slave doesn’t work along with relay_log_recovery=1, but relay_log_recovery=1 is required for crash safety even with less durable replication settings (sync_relay_log != 1).
-In fb-mysql we allowed the use of relay_log_recovery=1 with multi-threaded slave when GTID is enabled, since gaps in execution created after the multi-threaded slave crash are automatically filled by GTID auto-positioning.
+For example, we identified multi-threaded secondary doesn’t work along with relay_log_recovery=1, but relay_log_recovery=1 is required for crash safety even with less durable replication settings (sync_relay_log != 1).
+In fb-mysql we allowed the use of relay_log_recovery=1 with multi-threaded secondary when GTID is enabled, since gaps in execution created after the multi-threaded secondary crash are automatically filled by GTID auto-positioning.

 There were several steps we had to take prior to beginning our GTID deployment.
 One major step involved updating all of our automation to use GTID and auto-positioning.
 Enabling gtid_mode without use of auto-positioning is detrimental to replica crash-safety, so it is important to roll out both at once.
 The most substantial change was to our promotion logic, which now had to cover additional permutations for whether GTID was already enabled, or being enabled for the first time.